telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

     x = i -- global 'x' (to be visible from the chunk) print(string.rep("*", f())) end

+print "enter function to be plotted (with variable 'x'):" local l = io.read() local f = assert(loadstring("local x = ...; return " .. l))
+for i=1, 20 do
+    print(string.rep("*", f(i)))
+end
 ```

 Notice a few things about this code.

-First, Ierusalimschy uses `assert` to
++ First, Ierusalimschy uses `assert` to get better error messages if the call
-get better error messages if the call to `loadstring` fails.
-(Otherwise,
+  to `loadstring` fails.
+(Otherwise, `loadstring` returns nil, and the error
-`loadstring` returns nil, and the error would be simply "attempt to call a nil
+  would be simply "attempt to call a nil value".
-value".
 See page 64.)
-Second, Ierusalimschy has to add `return ` to the
++ Second, Ierusalimschy has to add `return ` to the string before calling
-string before calling `loadstring`.
+  `loadstring`.
 Why?
-Because "`loadstring` expects
+Because "`loadstring` expects a chunk, that is,
-a chunk, that is, statements.
-If you want to evaluate an expression, you must
+  statements.
+If you want to evaluate an expression, you must prefix it with
-prefix it with `return`, so that you get a statement that returns the value of
+  `return`, so that you get a statement that returns the value of the given
-the given expression" (65).
+  expression" (65).

 Even more primitive than `loadfile` or `loadstring` is `load`.  `load`
 receives neither a file nor a string.
 Instead, it receives a reader function